appbaseio/Docs/src/scalr/javascript/javascript-intro.md

 # Quick Start to the ![Scalr](https://i.imgur.com/Eppz2lz.png?1) JS API

-[Appbase.JS](https://github.com/appbaseio/appbase-js) is a minimalistic library for data streams.
+[Appbase.JS](https://github.com/appbaseio/appbase-js) is a minimalistic library for working with appbase.io.

 It can: